-Among many other questions, people wonder what is domestic adoption, how much it costs to adopt, what happens if the birth mother changes her mind, and how long the process takes.
-Check out the most common questions hopeful adoptive parents ask Google about domestic adoption, along with answers from our adoption experts!
+Among many other questions, hopeful parents wonder how much it costs to adopt, what happens if the birth mother changes her mind, and how long the process takes.
+Here are the most common questions about domestic adoption and answers from Lifetime’s adoption experts!

 How much does adoption cost?